ibm-cloud-docs/containers/cs_storage_utilities.md

   ```
   {: pre}
 - [Retrieve your {{site.data.keyword.cos_full_notm}} service credentials, the bucket name, and the bucket hostname](#backup_restore_setup_object_storage).
-- [Follow the instructions](/docs/containers?topic=containers-helm#public_helm_install) to install the Helm client on your local machine, install the Helm server (Tiller) with a service account, and set up the {{site.data.keyword.cloud_notm}} Helm chart repositories.
+- [Follow the instructions](/docs/containers?topic=containers-helm#install_v3) to install the Helm client on your local machine and set up the {{site.data.keyword.cloud_notm}} Helm chart repositories.
 - [Log in to your account.
 If applicable, target the appropriate resource group.
 Set the context for your cluster.](/docs/containers?topic=containers-cs_cli_install#cs_cli_configure)

 You can deploy the `ibm-storage-backup` pod or the `ibm-storage-restore` pod by either editing and applying the `values.yaml` file of the Helm chart, or by running the `helm install` command from the CLI.